[This article was last updated on January 21, 2020]

 Pro riders sometimes fit a double-layer of bar tape, especially for the cobbled classics like Paris-Roubaix, and you can do the same.

 Similarly, if your handlebar grips aren’t comfortable, get some new ones.
 It's a relatively cheap way to make a big difference to the feel of your bike.
-These Ergon GP1 Biokork grips (from £27.99 depending on size) are designed to fill your palm in order to minimise pressure.
+These Ergon GP1 Biokork grips (£34.99) are designed to fill your palm in order to minimise pressure.

 Suspension seatposts exist mainly for mountain biking, but you can fit one to a road bike if you like.